chanelpaten/platformer/README.md

 GOAL: Add as many cannons as necessary (at least 3) to make your level challenging.

-The following functions are available to you:
+Find and open the file `js/init/collectable.js` and use the following methods to create cannons for the level:
 ```javascript
 cannon.create.onTop(xLocation);
 cannon.create.onBottom(xLocation);